Resume in French: Complete Guide with Example and Template

 A French CV is a one-page, factual summary of your career.
 It's concise, structured, and skips the promotional fluff common in US resumes.
 Think of it as a professional ID card, not a sales pitch.

-Resume vs CV in France
+Resume vs CV in France - what's the difference?

 Typical length (1 page is standard)